Intraneto/back-end/README.md

 Intraneto is a platform that aims to solve this problem by providing a new way to access scientific knowledge.
 Information overload is a major obstacle to scientific progress.
 The explosive growth in scientific literature and data has made it ever harder to discover useful insights in a large mass of information.
 Today scientific knowledge is accessed through search engines, but they are unable to organize scientific knowledge alone.

+### Features

+- **Search Engines** - Search for scientific papers, datasets, and more.
+There are +3000 search engines with integrated search results.
+- **Summarisation** - Get a summary of any document, image, audio, or video, on any language.
+- **Translatation** - Translate any document, image, audio, or video in a wide range of +100 languages of varying quality.
+- **Read Voice** - Read any document, image, audio, or video in a wide range of +100 languages of varying quality.
+- **Listen Voice** - Listen to your commands and speech in a wide range of +100 languages of varying quality.
+It also supports output translation in one step (no computational overhead) when listening to your speech.
+- **Configurable** - Configure the app to your liking.
+You can change the theme, language, and more.
+You can also add your own search engines and configure them to your liking.
+Heck, everything is made in a way that we are a thin layer between many technologies.Beginners and experts are both welcome to use the app.
+We have made it easy to use for beginners and exciting for experts.
+- **Extensible**
+- **Modular**
+- **Train AI on your devices**
+- **Download pre-trained models**
+- **Cloud AI compatible**

 ## Attributions

 This project has influence from many sources.
-You can find a quasi-complete list of attributions in the file [`ATTRIBUTIONS.md`.](https://github.com/Intraneto/app/blob/master/ATTRIBUTIONS.md)
+You can find a quasi-complete list of attributions in the file [`ATTRIBUTIONS.md`.](https://github.com/Intraneto/app/blob/main/ATTRIBUTIONS.md)

 ## Contributions

-Please read [`CONTRIBUTIONS.md`](https://github.com/Intraneto/app/blob/master/CONTRIBUTIONS.md) before submitting a pull request.
+Please read [`CONTRIBUTIONS.md`](https://github.com/Intraneto/app/blob/main/CONTRIBUTIONS.md) before submitting a pull request.
 For security reports, please follow our [responsible disclosure policy.](https://intraneto.com/security)

 ## Documentation